US to face Slovakia in Olympic men's hockey quarterfinals

 Slovakia earned a spot in the quarterfinals by beating Germany 4-0, knocking the reigning silver medalists out of the men’s hockey tournament in the qualification round.
 Denmark moved on to face the third-seeded Russians by coming back to beat Latvia 3-2.

 Second-seeded Finland faces 10th-seeded Switzerland, which upset the seventh-seeded Czech Republic 4-1.
-Fourth-seeded Sweden will face Canada, barring an incredibly improbable upset by host China.
+Fourth-seeded Sweden will face Canada, which beat China 7-2.

 “They have their way to play, like Canada always plays on the small rinks,” said Sweden forward Linus Johansson, who played for Canada assistant Jeremy Colliton in a lower-level Swedish league.
 “They’re going to go hard and they’re going to forecheck and they’re going to hit, so we’ve got to do the same.”